slightech/MYNT-EYE-S-SDK/docs/src/data/get_depth.rst

 Get depth image
 ===============

 Depth images belongs to the upper layer of synthetic data.
 You need to start the ``EnableStreamData()`` beforehand, to get it through ``GetStreamData()``.
+The depth image type is CV_16UC1.
 In addition, it should be check not be empty before use.

 For detailed process description, please see :ref:`get_stereo` :ref:`get_stereo_rectified`.